naomuhibu/EMSystem/README.md

 2. cd into the repository.
 3. Run `python3 -m venv venv(or env)` to create a virtual environment.
 4. Run `source venv(or env)/bin/activate` to activate the virtual environment.
+5. Run 'python3 manage.py makemigrations'
+6. Run 'python3 manage.py migrate'
-5. Run `python3 manage.py runserver` to start the server.
+7. Run `python3 manage.py runserver` to start the server.
-6. Open `localhost:8000` in your browser to view the application.
+8. Open `localhost:8000` in your browser to view the application.

 ### BarebonesTerminalApplication Branch
 1. Clone the repository.